Northumberland College

 Northumberland College is a further education college based in Ashington, Northumberland, England.
 The present site opened in 1957, and became the County Technical College in 1961, transformed again in 1987, becoming the Northumberland College of Arts and Technology, and finally settled upon its current status in 1995.

-It has a main campus in Ashington in the south east of the County and additional centres at Kirkley Hall, Hexham and Berwick.
+It has 2 main campuses, one in Ashington in the south east of the County and one in Ponteland at Kirkley Hall.
+It also has a number of satellite, or outreach delivery centres such as in Berwick.

-The college offers outreach courses from a number of smaller community venues and employability courses in community venues.